-Most investors today want funds that seek out companies that are environmentally friendly, have good labor practices, and are well managed.
+Most investors today want funds that seek out companies that support clean air and water, produce safe products, and are well managed.

 But with more than 25,000 funds available today, how can you find funds that are trying to do the right thing?

 We’ve been managing portfolios of sustainable funds for decades, and now there are far more funds to choose from.

 These funds tend to fall into two distinct groups:

 1. The Usual Suspects: Sustainable or Socially Responsible Investing (SRI) Funds

 The first group are self-professed sustainable responsible impact or socially responsible investing (SRI) funds.
 These funds are easy to spot because they often have “sustainable” or “responsible” in their name.

 Many of these funds have been around a long time, and they take a comprehensive approach to sustainable investing.
 They have a mandate to invest in companies that have strong environmental policies, social programs and corporate governance practices (this is known as ESG), and most of these funds also avoid investing in objectionable companies or industries, like tobacco.

 Many SRI funds also actively engage with companies, using their power as shareholders to file shareholder resolutions, vote proxies and meet with company management in an attempt to change a company for the better.